 The program sequencer's interrupt controller responds to interrupts by shifting control to the instruction located at the appropriate interrupt vector address.
-Table 3-2 shows the interrupts and associated vector addresses for the ADSP-218x family processors.

-SPORT1 can be configured as either a serial port or as a collection of control pins, including two external interrupt inputs, TROO and TROO.
-See Chapter 5, "Serial Ports" for more information about the configuration of SPORT1.
+Tables 3.2-3.7 show the interrupts and associated vector addresses for each processor of the ADSP-2100 family.
+(Note that SPORT1 can be configured as either a serial port or as a collection of control pins including two external interrupt inputs, IRQ0 and IRQ1.
+See Chapter 5, "Serial Ports," for more information about the configuration of SPORT1.)